coq/coq/doc/sphinx/language/gallina-extensions.rst

       which ``Function`` cannot deal with yet.
     - the definition is not a *pattern-matching tree* as explained above.

-.. warn:: Cannot define principle(s) for @ident
+.. warn:: Cannot define principle(s) for @ident.

      The generation of the graph relation (`R_ident`) succeeded but the induction principle could not be built.
 Only `ident` is defined.
 Please report.

-.. warn:: Cannot build functional inversion principle
+.. warn:: Cannot build functional inversion principle.

      `functional inversion` will not be available for the function.